sudo-kraken/seerr/README.md

 - Support for **PostgreSQL** and **SQLite** databases.
 - Supports Movies, Shows and Mixed Libraries.
 - Ability to change email addresses for SMTP purposes.
 - Easy integration with your existing services.
-Currently, Jellyseerr supports Sonarr and Radarr.
+Currently, Seerr supports Sonarr and Radarr.
 More to come!
 - Jellyfin/Emby/Plex library scan, to keep track of the titles which are already available.
 - Customizable request system, which allows users to request individual seasons or movies in a friendly, easy-to-use interface.
 - Incredibly simple request management UI.
 Don't dig through the app to simply approve recent requests!